ST10268917/Flourish-Budgeting-App/README.md

 *  Gradle Build Automation ran checks on every push.
 *  Firebase App Distribution (planned) to automate app testing.

+We integrated GitHub Actions to:

+*  Automatically build the project on every push to `main`
+*  Run unit tests

 GitHub Activity Highlights:

 * Daily commits and sprint logs
 * Detailed PRs with peer reviews
 * Branch naming conventions and issue linking for traceability